emastho/vixenydocs/src/routes/framework/init/+page.md

 ## Resolve Properties

-Vixeny's resolution mechanism ensures that data dependencies are resolved before the main function is executed.
+Vixeny's resolution mechanism ensures that data dependencies are resolved before the main function is executed (Basically an import for the ctx).
 Simplifying asynchronous data handling and composition.
 Below, we explore key properties of resolution in Vixeny.

 ### Resolves